 Here we are, season two!
 Before I start talking about it, let’s recall that by the time season two started TNG had already accomplished two things, the first considered difficult, the second impossible.
 The difficult thing was proving that a science fiction show could be successful.
 Remember in 1987 there were no sci-fi shows on television, and nobody was even talking about them.
+Every sci fi series attempted in the 80s–from Buck Rogers to Misfits of Science–was a flop.
 The impossible thing was to create a new Star Trek series, which most everyone discounted from the beginning.
 However there was an audience that was hungry for sci-fi and for Star Trek, as Season One’s success shows.
 Season two was a celebration from the first episode that they had survived!

 There were several big changes for season two.
 Perhaps the most recognizable was the change in the cast.
 Doctor Crusher is not in season two, because she’s gone to “become head of Starfleet Medical.”
 I’ve got to tell you, I always considered that one hell of a promotion, from a regular ship’s doctor to the head medical officer in all of Starfleet?
 Hmm.
 Anyway, I didn’t know for the longest time what the real story was behind Gates McFadden leaving the show.
 The official announcement from Paramount was that she’d left the show “to pursue other career opportunities;” this was true in a sense, but it makes you think that she decided to pick up and leave.
 The reality was that she got a call from her agent the Monday after the wrap party for season one, who told her the producers decided to ‘go in another direction’ with the character–in other words, she was fired.
 There may have been some falling out she had with some of the show’s producers, particularly Maurice Hurley.
 In an interview she said she had thought some of the scripts from season one were sexist, and perhaps her saying those things resulted in her getting fired.
 “I said things in a way that really pissed people off, probably.”
 She was still stunned though, saying that she had been told by Gene Roddenberry that she was the third most popular character on the show at that time.
 She returns next season due to a letter writing campaign by the fans, Patrick Stewart’s support and finally Rick Berman’s invitation.
 She did alright for herself in this year though; she appeared in The Hunt for Red October and taught acting at NYU.